Management system guidance

 - Address the benefits of improved personal performance.

-Training options may be as simple as on-the-job training, administered by senior/experienced members; formal training, including classroom instruction; training provided by external consultants.
+Even though some personnel may have the same job, the type or level of training may vary according to each person’s past education, training, and experience.
+Training options may be as simple as on-the-job training, administered by senior, or more experienced members; formal training, including classroom instruction; training provided by external consultants.

 For some situations, commercially available training courses may be another alternative.
 Additional or customized training activities specific to individual needs, job descriptions, regulations and goals may be necessary depending on the existing skill level of each employee.